LukeJBanks/Data-Analyst-Portfolio/README.md

 ## COVID-19 Data Exploration

-**Description:** The dataset used contains COVID-19 cases, deaths, and vaccine records by country in the early stages of the COVID-19 outbreak (2020-2021).
+**Description:** The dataset used, contains COVID-19 cases, deaths, and vaccine records by country in the early stages of the COVID-19 outbreak (2020-2021).
 This project involved importing the data, cleaning and preprocessing the data, and EDA (exploratory data analysis).

 **Skills:** Joins, CTE’s, Temp Tables, Windows Functions, Aggregate Function, Creating Views, Converting Data Types